janprzy/zfs-snapsize/README.md

 used by its incarnations on descendant filesystems.
 A snapshot, unlike a filesystem, does not own or contain its seeming descendants.

+This script aims to solve the described issue by simply adding up the space used by all incarnations of a snapshots, giving us the total size.

 Command Usage
 -------------
     zfs-snapsize.sh [flags] filesystem